marq24/ha-tibber-pulse-local/README.md

 ### Connect to the Pulse Bridge WiFi AccessPoint

-Now use any device (laptop, pad, phone) to connect to the WiFi network `Tibber Bridge`.
-The password for the WiFi is the nine characters printed on the tibber bridge - it's important to inlclude the dash.
-The password should look like this: `AD56-54BA`.
+Now use any device (laptop, tablet, phone) to connect to the `Tibber Bridge` WiFi network.
+The password for the WiFi is the nine characters printed on the tibber bridge - it's important to include the dash.
+The password should have the pattern like this example one: `AD56-54BA`.

 ![img|160x90](images/bridge-pwd-location.png)